matijakolaric-com/django-music-publisher/docs/manual_home.rst

 ``Add`` and ``change`` are usually very similar.
 They often contain forms for editing related models.
 E.g. in ``add musical work``, one can also add alternate titles, recordings, etc.

+The views are explained in detail in :doc:`manual_work`.